Chawengwit/cinema-ticket-booking/README.md

 - `GET /api/showtimes/:id/seats/locks` is a debug endpoint that any authenticated user can hit and currently leaks lock owners/request IDs (`backend/internal/http/handler/seat_lock.go:134-151`); restrict it to admins or drop it before production.
 - The WebSocket gateway accepts JWTs via the query string and unconditionally bypasses origin checks (`backend/internal/http/handler/ws_seats.go:24-49`), so access tokens are exposed in logs and cross-origin callers can subscribe; switch to headers + strict `CheckOrigin`.
 - When `MarkBooked` fails after Redis marked seats as booked, the code marks the booking as FAILED but never deletes the `seatbooked:*` keys (`backend/internal/http/handler/booking_confirm.go:125-129`), leaving those seats permanently blocked; add a rollback/retry path.
+- `ADMIN_EMAILS` currently promotes accounts at login but there is no runtime auditing or alerting if a wrong email is added; treat the env var like a secret, document rotation, and add admin-management tooling instead of shipping a static list.
 - No automated tests exist yet; start with table-driven tests for the seat lock Lua scripts, booking repository transitions, and the OAuth/seat APIs.

 ## Requirements Snapshot